algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 3. This will create a new set of files in the `generated` folder

 ## Network Templates
-The network_templates folder is used to store 1 or more templates used to generate a recipe With the custom recipe, you can store multiple network templates in the network_templates directory.
+With the custom recipe, you can store multiple network templates in the network_templates directory.
-Feel free to modify or create more network templates in the network_templates folder.
 Variables to modify:
 - `wallets`: Number of wallets used by N
 - `nodes`: Number of N